IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

     }

 ```
 These functions fire when something on the map is selected.
 In `updateFeatures` we are checking if the selected map object is a design and if it is we are getting the x and y coordinates of its first vertex.
+The design name and the coordinates will be keyword arguments passed to the Python script.

 &#8291;